-While safeguarding your right to confidentiality, if you choose to disclose the name of the perpetrator of a sexual assault to any university employee, other than a counselor or medical professional or Director of Campus Ministries, that employee is obligated to notify the Title IX Coordinator.
+While safeguarding your right to confidentiality, if you choose to disclose the name of the perpetrator of a sexual assault to any university employee, other than medical providers, HIU counselors, Professor Kelly Dagley, and Director of Career

+Development and Wellness, Stacey Gerhart, that employee is obligated to notify the Title IX Coordinator.
 If information exists that pose a credible threat to the campus community, a warning notice will be released immediately through HIU's mass communication system.

-Note: Other than HIU counselors, Professor Kelly Dagley, Director of Career Development and Wellness, Stacey Gerhart, and Director of Campus Ministries, Joey Ross, HIU faculty and staff are required by law to report incidents and/or crimes and cannot promise confidentiality.
+Note: Other than HIU counselors, Professor Kelly Dagley, and Director of Career Development and Wellness, Stacey Gerhart, HIU faculty and staff are required by law to report incidents and/or crimes and cannot promise confidentiality.
 They are designated as campus security authority mandatory reporters.